History of the University of Illinois Urbana-Champaign: Post–World War II

 In the years following World War II, under president David Henry the university experienced rapid growth.
 The enrollment doubled and the academic standing improved.
-This included the creation of Willard Airport, It was completed in 1945 and began service in 1954.
+This included the creation of Willard Airport, which was completed in 1945 and began service in 1954.
 Willard Airport, named for former University of Illinois president Arthur Cutts Willard, is located in Savoy.

 This period was also marked by large growth in the Graduate College and increased federal support of scientific and technological research.
 What's more, during these times, the university experienced the turmoil common on many American campuses.
 Among these were the water fights of the fifties and sixties.
 The fights, also called water riots, began in 1957 and continued into the early sixties.

 Leo Koch was a professor of biology at the university in the 1950s.
 His 1960 letter to the Daily Illini defending premarital sex provoked public outrage and prompted his firing from the university by President David Dodds Henry.
 Henry called the letter "offensive and repugnant."
 The UI Board of Trustees supported Henry, while the University of Illinois Senate voted to reprimand Koch but not to censure him.
 The firing and Koch's subsequent battle to be reinstated became a sensation in the press.
 Illinois was censured by the American Association of University Professors for the ouster.